emacsmirror/switchy-window/README.md

-# switchy-window.el: A last-recently-used window switcher for Emacs
+# switchy-window.el: A most-recently-used window switcher for Emacs

-`switchy-window.el` is a last-recently-used window switcher.
+`switchy-window.el` is a most-recently-used window switcher.
 It suits my personal Emacs layout and workflow where I usually have at most two editing windows but up to three side-windows which I have to select only seldomly.

-The idea of `switchy-window.el` is simple: when you invoke `switchy-window` in quick succession, it will switch to one window after the other in last-recently-used order.
+The idea of `switchy-window.el` is simple: when you invoke `switchy-window` in quick succession, it will switch to one window after the other in most-recently-used order.
 Once you stop switching for long enough time (`switchy-window-delay`, 1.5 seconds by default), the selected window gets locked in, i.e., its LRU timestamp is updated and this switching sequence is ended.
 Thusly, you can toggle between two windows simply by invoking